ajsmith/ose3-deployment-demo/README.rst

 Yes, that's right.
 This is an executable document, and it can build your whole OSE3 environment for you!
-The instructions later in this document will walk you through the process, and it's really, really easy :)
+The instructions later in this document will walk you through the process, and it's pretty neat :)

 Requirements